Ganesha-Byanajjara8123/vlsi-journey-day1/README.md

 # 4-bit ALU — Project Documentation

 ## Project summary
-This repository contains a _clean, synthesizable_ 4-bit ALU (Arithmetic Logic Unit) implemented in Verilog, together with a self-checking testbench and simulation artifacts.
+This repository contains a _clean, synthesizable_ 4-bit ALU (Arithmetic Logic Unityj) implemented in Verilog, together with a self-checking testbench and simulation artifacts.
 The ALU supports basic arithmetic and logical operations and provides flags for SLT (set-less-than) and Zero.
 This mini-project demonstrates RTL coding discipline, combinational logic, and verification basics suitable for an entry-level VLSI/verification portfolio.

 “ADD/SUB are treated as unsigned arithmetic (4-bit truncated).